heutelbeck/sapl-policy-engine/sapl-documentation/2_7_Imports.md

 ## Imports

 SAPL provides access to functions and attribute finders organized in libraries.
-Library names typically consist of two segments separated by a period (e.g., `filter.blacken`, `time.now`).
 Within policies, you can reference these using their fully qualified names:

 ```sapl
 filter.blacken(resource.secret)